 Keep track of the physical and financial toll a car accident takes on you.
-Carefully tracking the financial impact of the accident can help your case assessment team assign a monetary value to your compensation claim.
+Carefully tracking the financial impact of the accident can also help your team assign value to your compensation claim.

 The Physical Aftermath of a Car Accident Can Be Hard to Recover From

-Depending on the severity of your injuries, the physical aftermath of a car accident can leave you unable to meet your personal needs, perform routine self-care tasks, or engage in activities you enjoyed prior to the accident.
+Depending on the severity of your injuries, the physical aftermath of a car accident can leave you unable to meet your personal needs.
+You might also become unable to perform routine self-care tasks or engage in activities you enjoyed before the accident.
 Physical trauma might also mean you cannot immediately return to work.